-The Americas are home to the common and Virginia opossum.
+The Americas are home to many species of opossums, including the Virginia opossum, the only species found in the United States and Canada.
 They are good to have around because they provide many benefits to your yard and garden.

 In this article, we will mostly discuss the facts and benefits of the Virginia opossum.
-They live in areas from southern Canada to the U.S. border with Mexico.
+These opossums range from southern Canada through most of the United States and into Mexico and Central America.

 Lifespan